DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Bit
 Contraction of *binary digit*.
 A bit is the smallest measurement unit of computer memory or data transmission speed.

+#####BitTorrent
+BitTorrent is a protocol for the practice of peer-to-peer file sharing that is used to distribute large amounts of data over the Internet.

 #####Blog
 Short for web log; usually a chronological record of thoughts, links, events, or actions posted on the Web.